zibontaroka/esp8266-wifi-setup-portal/README.md

 ## 🛡️ License
 Licensed under the MIT License.
 See the `LICENSE` file for details.

-## 🤝 Contributing
-Contributions are welcome!
-Please follow these steps:
-- Fork the repository
-- Create a feature branch (`git checkout -b feature/your-feature`)
-- Commit changes (`git commit -m 'Add your feature'`)
-- Push to the branch (`git push origin feature/your-feature`)
-- Open a pull request
-For detailed guidelines, see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## 👨‍💻 Developer
 **Md Shaifulla Zibon**